geoffreygarrett/geoffreygarrett/README.md

 ### Spotlight 💡
 The next launch, retrieved from the
 <a href="https://thespacedevs.com/">The Space Devs</a>' public API, is the
-Falcon 9 Block 5 | SWOT - Surface Water and Ocean Topography at the
+Falcon 9 Block 5 | SWOT (Surface Water and Ocean Topography) at the
 <a href="">Space Launch Complex 4E</a> in
 Vandenberg SFB, CA, USA
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/us.svg" />